mirjak/draft-kuehlewind-updates-tag/draft-kuehlewind-update-tag.md

 # Future work

 There will be a need to update the RFC Style Guide [RFC7322] (and specifically Section 4.1.4.) in order to discuss the new tags if and when this document is published.

 # Acknowledgments

-The authors would like to thank Alexey Melnikov, Alvaro Retana, Barry Leiba, Eric Vyncke, Heather Flanagan, Martin Vigoureux and Sandy Ginoza for their reviews and comments that improved this document.
+The authors would like to thank Alexey Melnikov, Alvaro Retana, Barry Leiba, Eric Vyncke, Heather Flanagan, Martin Vigoureux, Brian Carpenter and Sandy Ginoza for their reviews and comments that improved this document.